 If what you've just read sounds tempting, your next step is selecting the ideal Komodo liveaboard diving itinerary.
-And to do that you need to decide on what you want to see, and when you plan to visit.
+But to do that, you need to decide on what you want to see, and when you plan to visit.

-Most liveaboard routes focus on either northern and central or southern and central Komodo.
-This gives guests the opportunity to choose which highlights from the north or south they hope to experience.
-Plus, a chance to dive at legendary central sites like Karang Makassar, Tatawa Besar, and Batu Bolong - where encounters with sea life ranging from pygmy seahorses and colourful nudibranchs to mighty manta rays and rare dugongs are possible!
+Most liveaboard routes will focus on either the north or south of Komodo, but itineraries will usually also incorporate time in the central region at the start or end of each trip.
+This gives guests the opportunity to choose which highlights from the north or south they hope to experience, plus a chance to dive at the legendary central sites.
+Big names in this area include Karang Makassar, Tatawa Besar, and Batu Bolong, where marine life ranges from pygmy seahorses and colourful nudibranchs to mighty manta rays and rare dugongs.

-Komodo National Park spans a vast geographic area - over 1,730 square kilometres.
+Komodo National Park spans a vast geographic area of over 1,730 square kilometres.
 Adventurous guests can explore over 50 dive sites around the park's major islands – Komodo, Padar, and Rinca – as well as 26 smaller islets that make up the region.
-And, new sites are still being discovered in far-flung regions like West Komodo!
+And, new sites are still being discovered in far-flung regions like west Komodo!

-Booking a multi-day liveaboard diving safari is the only way to take full advantage of this region's remote and hard to reach diving areas and explore all the park has to offer!
+Booking a multi-day liveaboard dive safari is the only way to take full advantage of this region's remote and hard to reach diving areas and explore all the park has to offer!
 And, you're likely to get more dives in, as well.
-Most boats average three to four dives a day in this area, maximizing your opportunities to master drift diving, swim alongside manta rays, and search for interesting macros species.
+Most boats average three to four dives a day in this area, maximising your opportunities to master drift diving, swim alongside manta rays, and search for interesting macro species.

 Other big benefits to exploring Komodo by liveaboard include a smaller and more intimate setting than most resorts, allowing for more one-on-one time with instructors and guides.
 You'll also have the advantage of beating the "day boats" to some of the most popular sites which can become crowded during peak season.